 From birth to age five is when a child is most rapidly developing, and this is especially true of vision.
 You want to be sure that your child’s development is on track before entering school.
 An undiagnosed condition could, after all, diminish his or her ability to actively participate.
 For children who have been diagnosed with a visual disability or condition, check-ups should occur more often, as you will want to be sure their prescription and treatment is still up-to-date.

 Eye Consultants of Atlanta provides the most up-to-date ophthalmic care for your young ones.
 Call us at one of the above numbers if you need a pediatric ophthalmologist in the Atlanta area.
-Please reference our pediatric educational material on this website for brief descriptions of common eye issues, and more in-depth analysis is available here: AAPOS.org
+Please reference our pediatric educational material on this website for brief descriptions of common eye issues, and the more in-depth analysis.

 Preventable eye injuries are a major cause of vision loss in the United States.
 Eye injuries can occur at any time, and nearly 50% of all eye injuries occur in sports and recreation activities.
 It is imperative that children wear appropriate safety glasses during sporting activities as well as any activities in which the eye may be struck by a foreign object.
 If your child experiences a chemical injury, it is imperative to begin immediate irrigation with water.
 Any available sources are appropriate, and the eye should be flushed at least ten minutes and urgent care sought immediately.
 If a sharp object has struck the eye or there is fear that a small object, such as a BB, has penetrated the eye, seek immediate care at the nearest emergency room.
 It is important at to cover the child’s eye and ensure that he or she refrains from rubbing the eye.